soniathephoenix/recipeApi/README.md

 # John’s Recipe Search App

+Ps.: John is a fictious character used to explain the journey building this app.

 ## Overview
 This app was created to practice **DOM manipulation** and working with **APIs**.
 It allows users to search for recipes based on ingredients.
 The app fetches meal data from TheMealDB API and dynamically displays recipe information on the page.